versatiles-org/versatiles-documentation/guides/install_versatiles.md

 ## Additional Information

-For more details, including Docker support and installation on NixOS, refer to the [Installation section](https://github.com/versatiles-org/versatiles-rs/?tab=readme-ov-file#installation) of the [VersaTiles repository](https://github.com/versatiles-org/versatiles-rs).
+For Docker-based installation and further details, refer to the [Installation section](https://github.com/versatiles-org/versatiles-rs/?tab=readme-ov-file#installation) of the [VersaTiles repository](https://github.com/versatiles-org/versatiles-rs).